julianeon/julianeon/glitch_guide.md

 ## bouncing balls

 In this app, you select the color of the ball and enter a number for the size in pixels of the ball (I suggest 100).
-It will then bounce onto the screen, using that size and color.
+A ball will then bounce onto the screen, of that size and color.

 ![glitch ball game screenshot](./glitch_bouncing_balls.png)